Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models: Methodology

-The search string was matched against the title and abstract of each publication.
+The final search string was matched against the title and abstract of each publication.
 To ensure comprehensive coverage, we queried nine literature databases, following \citet{schneider-etal-2022-decade}.
 The ACL Anthology is a primary repository for leading conferences and journals in \ac{nlp}.
 The ACM Digital Library, IEEE Xplore, ScienceDirect, and Springer Nature cover key venues across the broader computer science domain.
 We also included arXiv to capture recent publications not yet in the queried databases, as well as relevant proceedings from major machine learning conferences.

-In February 2025, we ran the search and removed duplicates, yielding 805 unique publications.
+In February 2025, we ran the search and initially identified 1,040 publications across all queried databases.
+After removing duplicate records, 805 unique publications remained and were used for screening.
 Subsequently, we used the following inclusion criteria to identify studies relevant to our research focus: (1) studies that aim to generate natural language text with \acp{llm}, (2) studies that deliberately incorporate references to sources of evidence during text generation, and (3) studies that are written in English with the full texts electronically accessible.
+The accessibility requirement served to facilitate full-text screening and did not lead to the exclusion of any otherwise eligible publications.
 Publications not meeting all criteria were excluded from the final dataset.
-The first two authors independently screened all titles and abstracts, consulting full texts as needed.
-The inclusion decisions were made jointly, resulting in 134 relevant publications, as shown in Table~\ref{tab:e-databases}.
+The first two authors screened all titles and abstracts, consulting full texts as needed.
+The screening workload was divided between the annotators, each reviewing a subset of publications.
+Both annotators are domain experts in computer science with relevant research experience.
+Each annotator flagged uncertain cases, which were subsequently discussed jointly until consensus was reached.
+This process resulted in 134 included publications, as shown in Table~\ref{tab:e-databases}.

+\textbf{Inter-Annotator Agreement.} To assess the reliability of the inclusion screening, both annotators independently labeled a random sample of 50 studies prior to discussion.
+Inter-annotator agreement was measured using Krippendorff’s $\alpha$ and yielded a value of 1.0, indicating perfect agreement.

+\textbf{Sensitivity Analysis.} To assess the robustness of our literature search, we conducted a sensitivity analysis using an expanded set of adjacent terms commonly used in the field: